 Walk into enough bodegas and you see the whole range.

-In most of them, the cat is family.
+In many stores, the cat is treated like family.
 It has a name, sometimes three.
-The owner keeps a bag of food behind the counter and a vet's number in their phone.
+The owner keeps food behind the counter and a vet's number in their phone.
 Regulars ask about the cat before they ask for anything else.
-These cats are healthy, calm, and clearly looked after.
-That is the majority, and it is worth saying plainly.
+These cats appear healthy, calm, and clearly looked after.

 A few years ago, even an owner who loved their cat had a problem.
 Under the health code, a cat in a store could be written up as a violation whether it was vaccinated and cared for or not.
 The rule did not tell the difference between a neglected animal and a well-kept one.
 So the cats lived in a gray zone, and their care came down to whoever happened to own the store.